 laughing for no apparent reason.

-Crying appears to be the most frequent problem.
+Crying is the most frequent problem.

 Medicine may be needed to

-help control emotional responses and treat depression.
+help control emotional responses.

 People who have had a stroke may act differently because they feel